-Connect Active Directory with Auth0
+Connect your app to Active Directory

 Auth0 integrates with Active Directory/LDAP through the Active Directory/LDAP Connector that you install on your network.